paulvha/scd30/README.md

 ## Versioning

+### Modified by Paulvha version November 2020
+  * solved a conflict with ByteToFloat when using SPS30 at the same time

 ### Modified by Paulvha version October 2020
   * Update in readmeasurement to translate byte to float.
 It did not work on Arduino.
 Tested on Uno, Artemis Apollo3, ESP32
   * added example4 to manual input temperature offset and see impact.